CoworkerOrg/clicktocall-flask/README.md

     pip install -r requirements.txt
     ```

-1. Copy the `.env.example` file to `.env`, and edit it including your credentials
-   for the Twilio API (found at https://www.twilio.com/user/account/settings).
-You
-   will also need a [Twilio Number](https://www.twilio.com/user/account/phone-numbers/incoming).
+1. Copy the `.env.example` file to `.env`, and edit it including your credentials for the Twilio API (found at https://www.twilio.com/user/account/settings).
+You will also need a [Twilio Number](https://www.twilio.com/user/account/phone-numbers/incoming).
-1. Run `source .env` to apply the environment variables (or even better, use [autoenv](https://github.com/kennethreitz/autoenv))
+1. Run `source .env` to apply the environment variables
 1. Expose your application to the wider internet using ngrok.
-You can click
-   [here](#expose-the-application-to-the-wider-internet) for more details.
-This step
-   is important because the application won't work as expected if you run it through
+You can click [here](#expose-the-application-to-the-wider-internet) for more details.
+This step is important because the application won't work as expected if you run it through localhost.
-   localhost.

    ```bash
    $ ngrok http 5000